bplmaps/lmec-main-site/content/event/author-talk-alexandra-lange-on-meet-me-by-the-fountain.md

 ---
 ### About this event

 Sit down with [Alexandra Lange](https://www.alexandralange.net/) and [Sara Jensen Carr](https://camd.northeastern.edu/faculty/sara-jensen-carr/) for a conversation on Lange's latest book project, [_Meet Me by the Fountain: An Inside History of the Mall_](https://www.bloomsbury.com/us/meet-me-by-the-fountain-9781635576023/).

 An iconic American institution, shopping malls are an "[ambiguous blend of public and private space — open to all in theory but inaccessible to many in practice](https://www.nytimes.com/2022/06/15/books/review-meet-me-by-fountain-mall-history-alexandra-lange.html)."
+They offer

 Lange’s new book considers the rise and fall and dicey future of an American institution.